the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 Virginia missed its window of opportunity to open a slavery museum before the Smithsonian Institution opened the $250 million National Museum of African American History and Culture on the National Mall in 2016.

-If a slavery museum is ever completed in Richmond, attendance will demonstrate if there is a large-enough audience interested in slavery to support a museum in Richmond, just 100 miles away from the Smithsonian facility.
-The Virginia Museum of Fine Arts in Richmond has thrived thanks to state and local support, despite the competition from Federally-supported art museums across the Potomac River.
+If a slavery museum is ever completed in Richmond, attendance will demonstrate if there is a large-enough audience interested in slavery to support such a museum just 100 miles away from the Smithsonian facility.
+The design of the museum, as well as the distance, will be key factors.
+The Virginia Museum of Fine Arts has demonstrated that competition from Federally-supported art museums100 miles away does not limit the ability of Virginia facilities to thrive in Richmond.

 Governor Wilder was not the first to experience failure by trying to interpret slavery.
 The Walt Disney Corporation proposed to incorporate the slavery experience in the "Disney America" theme park.
 The park was planned for western Prince William County, near Haymarket and not far from DC.